Monthly Archives: December 2025

 USCIS granted a two-year conditional green card because the marriage was less than two years old at the time it approved the Form I-485 application.
 The beneficiary will need to file a Form I-751 petition to remove the condition on his residence and to keep his U.S. immigration status.
 He may also file for naturalization (U.S. citizenship) when he meets the continuous residence requirement and other eligibility criteria.

-It took 6 years for the beneficiary to receive his permanent residence from the time the U.S. citizen filed the Form I-129F petition with USCIS.
+It took 6 years for the applicant to receive his permanent residence from the time the Form I-129F petition was filed with USCIS.
 This long and complicated U.S. immigration journey is a true success story for the clients and Dyan Williams Law.

 # # #

 The Legal Immigrant provides general information only from Dyan Williams Law.
-It is based on U.S. immigration laws, regulations and policies that are subject to changeDo not consider it as legal advice.
+It is based on U.S. immigration laws, regulations and policies that are subject to change.
+Do not consider it as legal advice.
 The sharing or receipt of this information does not create an attorney-client relationship.

 SUBSCRIBE CONTACT